 Integrations: Google Calendar, Outlook/Teams, DocuSign, Checkr, HackerRank, LinkedIn Recruiter, Namely, Calendly

-Ideal For: Mid-to-large companies focused on data-driven, fair, and inclusive hiring processes
+Ideal For: Mid-to-large companies focused on data-driven, fair, and inclusive hiring with multiple stakeholders in the interview process.

 Pros